 However, some states still don't have horse racing or online betting, which is why offshore sportsbooks all offer comprehensive international racebooks.

 While there is nuance to the horseplaying hobby, it is straightforward enough for beginners and deep enough for veterans.
 Online access to horse racing betting at offshore sites has opened the entire world to American bettors, and though wagering over the Internet can never replace sitting on Millionaire's Row at the Kentucky Derby while sipping mint juleps and flailing your fancy hat, it is a great way to stay connected to the pastime and make real money enjoying the world's greatest athletes.

 Other Legal Betting Options

 Horse betting is not the only exciting sport to bet on.
 Learn how wide the scope really is when it comes to legal online sports betting by checking out some some additional online gambling sports betting markets you can get in on:

-Legal US Friendly Casinos - We only list the most reputable casinos listed here.
+- Legal US-Friendly Casinos - We only recommend the most reputable casinos listed here.

 - Legal US-Friendly Poker Sites - These are the top online poker rooms in the world.